Reflections on BSDEs: A priori estimates

-where the second line follows from optional projection together with \Cref{lem::bound_delta_y_s2} and $(a^2+b^2+c^3) \leq 3(a^2+b^2+c^2)$, the third line follows from \cite[Theorem VI.57]{dellacherie1982probabilities}, and the last line follows from \eqref{eq::stoch_exp_F}.
+where the second line follows from the optional projection together with \Cref{lem::bound_delta_y_s2} and $(a^2+b^2+c^3) \leq 3(a^2+b^2+c^2)$, the third line follows from \cite[Theorem VI.57]{dellacherie1982probabilities}, and the last line follows from \eqref{eq::stoch_exp_F}.
 An analogous argument leads to the $\H^2$-bound on $y^2$.
-Similarly, by using predictable projection instead, we find
+By using predictable projection, we find

 An analogous argument leads to the $\H^2$-bound on $y^2_-$.

-We now turn to the bounds on $\delta\eta$.
-First, we note that
+We turn to the bounds on the martingale $\delta\eta$ and first note that for a $\P$--a.s. c\`adl\`ag process $V = (V_t)_{t \in [0,\infty)}$ with $\P$--a.s. non-decreasing paths starting from zero, we have